Dealing with Non-Stationarity in MARL via Trust-Region Decomposition: Abstract

 \section{Abstract}

-Non-stationarity is one thorny issue in multi-agent reinforcement learning, which is caused by the policy changes of agents during the learning procedure.
-Current works to solve this problem have their own limitations in effectiveness and scalability, such as centralized critic and decentralized actor (CCDA), population-based self-play, modeling of others and etc. In this paper, we novelly introduce a $\delta$-$stationarity$ measurement to explicitly model the stationarity of a policy sequence, which is theoretically proved to be proportional to the joint policy divergence.
-However, simple policy factorization like mean-field approximation will mislead to larger policy divergence, which can be considered as trust region decomposition dilemma.
-We model the joint policy as a general Markov random field and propose a trust region decomposition network based on message passing to estimate the joint policy divergence more accurately.
-The {\bf{M}}ulti-{\bf{A}}gent {\bf{M}}irror descent policy algorithm with {\bf{T}}rust region decomposition, called {\bf{MAMT}}, is established with the purpose to satisfy $\delta$-stationarity.
-MAMT can adjust the trust region of the local policies adaptively in an end-to-end manner, thereby approximately constraining the divergence of joint policy to alleviate the non-stationary problem.
-Our method can bring noticeable and stable performance improvement compared with baselines in coordination tasks of different complexity.
+Non-stationarity is one thorny issue in cooperative multi-agent reinforcement learning (MARL).
+One of the reasons is the policy changes of agents during the learning process. {{Some existing works have discussed various consequences caused by non-stationarity with several kinds of measurement indicators.
+This makes the objectives or goals of existing algorithms are inevitably inconsistent and disparate.}} In this paper, we introduce a novel notion, the $\delta$-$stationarity$ measurement, to explicitly measure the non-stationarity of a policy sequence, which can be further proved to be bounded by the KL-divergence of consecutive joint policies.
+A straightforward but highly non-trivial way is to control the joint policies' divergence, which is difficult to estimate accurately by imposing the trust-region constraint on the joint policy.
+Although it has lower computational complexity to decompose the joint policy and impose trust-region constraints on the factorized policies, simple policy factorization like mean-field approximation will lead to more considerable policy divergence, which can be considered as the trust-region decomposition dilemma.
+We model the joint policy as a pairwise Markov random field and propose a trust-region decomposition network (TRD-Net) based on message passing to estimate the joint policy divergence more accurately.
+The {\bf{M}}ulti-{\bf{A}}gent {\bf{M}}irror descent policy algorithm with {\bf{T}}rust region decomposition, called {\bf{MAMT}}, is established by adjusting the trust-region of the local policies adaptively in an end-to-end manner.
+MAMT can approximately constrain the consecutive joint policies' divergence to satisfy $\delta$-stationarity and alleviate the non-stationarity problem.
+Our method can bring noticeable and stable performance improvement compared with baselines in cooperative tasks of different complexity.